About Sean

 The Zone 7 Water Agency is the wholesale water supplier, groundwater manager, and flood-control authority for 265,000 Tri-Valley residents.
 The seven-member board sets rates, approves capital budgets, votes on participation in billion-dollar statewide projects, and oversees a groundwater basin that took decades to restore from overdraft.

-Three of four seats are on the ballot in 2026.
-The next board will decide how Zone 7 closes the remaining gap on PFAS remediation, how it diversifies away from a single fragile import corridor, and how it funds flood resilience for a climate that no longer matches the one our channels were designed for.
+Four of seven seats are on the ballot in 2026.
+The next board will decide how Zone 7 continues its PFAS treatment program through the Mocho plant, how it diversifies away from a single fragile import corridor, and how it funds flood resilience for a climate that no longer matches the one our channels were designed for.
 Sean is running because those decisions need members who can read a budget, ask hard questions, and plan past the next election cycle.